AbdEl-Rahman-Fawzy/Multi-Tier-Java-Web-Application-on-Premises/README.md

    - Verify the application and troubleshoot any issues.

 6. **Documentation**:
-   - Record configuration steps and troubleshooting techniques in the [docs](./docs) folder.
+   - Record configuration steps and troubleshooting techniques.

 ## Project2: Automating Setup with Shell Scripts
 In **Project2**, the setup process is automated through shell scripts, simplifying the installation and configuration of all components.